originaltype/typeProofer/README.md

 - [ ] Proof text with OT features activated

 # Credits
 This script was written applying the things I learned while following [@roberto-arista's](https://github.com/roberto-arista) great [Python for Designers course](https://pythonfordesigners.com/).
 Parts of the code in the first draft of the script we're written in a very make-do style, Roberto was so kind to afterwards clean up the code.
+The fonts used in this repo are Source Sans by Adobe Fonts published under the SIL Open Fonts License.